 - There were also approximately 2,650 DUI-related crashes resulting in at least one injury (in which one party had a breath or blood alcohol concentration of at least .01.)

 While these statistics provide a “bird’s-eye-view” of the problem of drunk drivers in Alabama, it is easy to forget the pain and burdens represented by these sterile numbers.
 Consider the family of Catherine Virgona, who, according to a story published on AL.com, recently lost their beloved daughter in an alleged DUI crash in Tuscaloosa which claimed the 23-year-old’s life.
 Or consider the May 2015 crash, also detailed on AL.com, on U.S. Highway 98 in which a 23-year-old allegedly drove under the influence of alcohol or some other intoxicating substance and slammed into the rear of a Volkswagen sedan, injuring three individuals in the sedan and killing one other individual.

-The law firm of Morris, King & Hodge, P.C. knows the emotional and mental toll that drunk driving accidents can have on victims and their families.
-Our dedicated and compassionate attorneys do our part to help victims of drunk driving crashes and collisions.
+The law firm of Morris, King & Hodge, P.C., knows the emotional and mental toll that drunk driving accidents can have on victims and their families.
+Our dedicated and compassionate car accident attorneys do our part to help victims of drunk driving crashes and collisions.

 What is MADD Doing About Drunk Driving?

 In 2006, MADD launched its Campaign to Eliminate Drunk Driving – an aggressive and ambitious effort focused on (1) recognizing and encouraging law enforcement detection, apprehension, and prosecution of drunk drivers, especially through highly-visible activities such as DUI checklanes; (2) encouraging states to adopt tough laws requiring those convicted of DUI offenses to install and use ignition interlock devices in their vehicles; and (3) encouraging advancements in technology that will prevent individuals with an elevated alcohol in their systems from starting a car.